 One of the most breathtaking sights in Glencoe, Scotland are the majestic Three Sisters.
-The majority of the people who see them stop at the viewpoint, take a few pictures, then get back in their car and leave.
-But did you know that one of the best Glencoe walks is a short hike up into a river valley between two of the sisters?
-It’s a bit challenging with small kids (ours were aged 6 & 3), but it can be done.
+The majority of people stop at the Three Sisters viewpoint, take a few pictures, then get back in their car and leave.
+But did you know that one of the best Glencoe walks is the Three Sisters walk?
+It’s a short, beautiful Glencoe hike up into a river valley between two of the three sisters.

 The Lost Valley walk begins from the parking lot for the viewpoint of the famous Glencoe Three Sisters.
-Be sure to stop and enjoy the view with the tour bus crowd as it really is amazing.
+Be sure to stop and enjoy the view of hte Three Sisters with the tour bus crowd as it really is amazing.

 This post contains compensated links.

-At first, the trees are really thick, blocking a lot of daylight, making it prime midge territory.
+At first, the trees on the Lost Valley trail are really thick, blocking a lot of daylight, making it prime midge territory.
 After a little while you exit the forest through a gate and enter a clearing.
-The views of the valley all around you are breathtaking.
+The views of the Glencoe valley all around you are breathtaking.

-When we got about 80% up the valley, we started to get a little concerned about the trip back to the car.
-It took quite a while to get to this point, with a lot of scrambling up-and-over rocks, which were still wet from the morning rain.
+When we got about 80% up the Lost Valley trail, we started to get a little concerned about the trip back to the car.
+It took quite a while to get to this point with our kids, with a lot of scrambling up-and-over rocks, which were still wet from the morning rain.

-We’d barely seen the sun in our first two weeks in Scotland, so we were very excited for it to come out at that precise moment, where we could see the Three Sisters in all their glory.
+We’d barely seen the sun in our first two weeks in Scotland.
+We were very excited for it to come out at that precise moment, where we could see the Glencoe Three Sisters in all their glory.
 It was a beautiful sight.

-Distance: The total distance we hiked was 2.8 miles / 4.5km.
+Distance: The total distance we hiked along the Lost Valley trail was 2.8 miles / 4.5km.
 We figure that we skipped the last 0.3 miles / 0.5 km, so had we done the full distance it would have been closer to 3.4 miles / 5.5km.

-Elevation Gain: This hike is mostly uphill and we gained approximately 605 feet / 185m of total elevation gain.
-There are some sections of this hike which are reasonably steep, or require scrambling up rocks, but anyone in reasonable shape ought to be able to do it.
+Elevation Gain: The Lost Valley Three Sisters walk is mostly uphill and we gained approximately 605 feet / 185m of total elevation gain.
+There are some sections of this Glencoe hike which are reasonably steep, or require scrambling up rocks, but anyone in reasonable shape ought to be able to do it.

 Difficulty: We’d rate the Lost Valley hike as ‘moderate’.
 This hike can be challenging at spots, but it’s pretty short.
 Our 3 & 6 year old kids were able to climb the whole way up themselves, except for the spots where we had to help them because their legs were too short.

 We carried our 3-year old down some of the more difficult areas for safety purposes.
-There were several other families with small kids on the trail this day and they were all doing it under their own power.
+There were several other families hiking Lost Valley with kids this day and they were all doing it under their own power.

-Duration: This hike took us 2 hours and 40 minutes to complete, which is slower than our typical pace.
+Duration: This Glencoe Three Sisters hike took us 2 hours and 40 minutes to complete, which is slower than our typical pace.
 This is due to the more challenging stages of the hike which required some creative scrambling up the trail with the kids.

 How to Get to the Lost Valley Hike: The Lost Valley parking lot is an extremely busy viewpoint parking lot along the Glencoe highway.
-Loads of tour buses stop here, so no matter where you park, there is a risk you may get blocked in (we almost were).
+Loads of tour buses stop at the Three Sisters viewpoint, so no matter where you park, there is a risk you may get blocked in (we almost were).

 The Lost Valley Hike Highlights

 - The Three Sisters are a beautiful set of three side-by-side peaks in the Glencoe Valley.
 The Lost Valley walk allows you to get up close to them and appreciate their magnificence.
-The Lost Valley hike is one of the few moderate walks in Glencoe as most of the others are to the summits of the peaks.
+The Lost Valley hike is one of the few moderate walks in Glencoe as most of the hikes are difficult trails to the summits of the peaks.